cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - identifier, Identifier i of the signer.
-Note identifier will never equal 0.
+  - identifier, Identifier i of the signer, a Scalar.
+Note: identifier will never equal 0.
   - sk_i, Signer secret key share, a Scalar.
   - group_public_key, public key corresponding to the group signing key,
     an Element in G.